atif-hassan/PyImpetus/README.md

 - ~~Increase the **cv** value~~ In all experiments, **cv** did not help in getting better accuracy.
 Use this only when you have extremely small dataset
 - Increase the **num_simul** value
 - Try one of these values for **simul_size** = `{0.1, 0.2, 0.3, 0.4}`
-- Use non-linear models for feature selection
+- Use non-linear models for feature selection.
+Apply hyper-parameter tuning on models
 - Increase value of **p_val_thresh** in order to increase the number of features to include in thre Markov Blanket

 ## For better speeds